-CNS has developed the "Nomura iFund" on mobile application, a full-service through online trading applications, to facilitate clients in the mutual funds investment with the following functions;
+The Company has developed the "Nomura iFund" on mobile application, a full-service through online trading applications, to facilitate clients in the mutual funds investment with the following functions;

-- To buy, sell and switch mutual funds among major asset management companies in Thailand. - Mutual Fund Weekly Research is a weekly summary of the investment situation and recommendation for each type of mutual funds with reference to Morningstar Rating. - Performance Comparison is a service to facilitate client in choosing good performance fund fit to their suitability or interest. - "Nomura Dollar Cost Average" Service; To provide another channel to facilitate clients who would like to do saving through the investment in mutual funds and for their retirement financial planning. - "Nomura iFund Basket" Service; To facilitate clients to select their investment in mutual funds match their expected returns and risk appetite. - "Consolidated Portfolio" Service; To monitor the investment portfolios of the invested mutual funds of all the AMCs in one account. - "New Initial Public Offering (IPO)" Service; To search new IPO of the mutual funds on daily basis. - Nomura IWealth is investment planning program.
+- To buy, sell and switch mutual funds among major asset management companies in Thailand. - "Mutual Fund Weekly Research" Service, which is a weekly summary of the investment situation and recommendation for each type of mutual funds with reference to Morningstar Rating. - "Performance Comparison" Service, which is a service to facilitate clients in choosing good performance fund fit to their suitability or interest. - "Nomura Dollar Cost Average" Service; To provide another channel to facilitate clients who would like to do saving through the investment in mutual funds and for their retirement financial planning. - "Nomura iFund Basket" Service; To facilitate clients to select their investment in mutual funds match their expected returns and risk appetite. - "Consolidated Portfolio" Service; To monitor the investment portfolios of the invested mutual funds of all the AMCs in one account. - "New Initial Public Offering (IPO)" Service; To search new IPO of the mutual funds on daily basis. - "Nomura iWealth" Service, which is an investment planning program.
 It will advise the saving plan, objective achievement plan and active portfolio planning.